Mushroom Wellington is a gorgeous, delicious, protein-rich centerpiece for a memorable holiday dinner table.

 Storage & Make Ahead

-Make ahead: we recommend making the mushroom filling ahead of time (from a few hours to a day in advance) so it has time to cool down before wrapping it in the puff pastry.
+Make ahead: We recommend making the mushroom filling ahead of time (from a few hours to a day in advance) so it has time to cool down before wrapping it in the puff pastry.

 You can also freeze leftovers for up to 3 months.
 Let them cool down completely and transfer them to a freezer-friendly container.